What is a Sublease Clause?

 - Are you required to restore your premises at the end of your term?

-Bedrock Realty has negotiated many successful sublease agreements on behalf of our tenants, ensuring the conditions of sublease are clear in case the need arises.
-Contact Us to find out how Bedrock can help with your commercial leasing, subleasing and lease renewal needs.
+Bedrock Realty Advisors Inc. has negotiated many successful sublease agreements on behalf of our tenants, ensuring the conditions of sublease are clear in case the need arises.
+Contact Us to find out how We can help with your commercial leasing, subleasing and lease renewal needs.

 Return to the main Glossary of Commercial Leasing Terms